Chevrolet Equinox: China

-The fourth-generation Equinox also debuted in March 2024 in China, where it is marketed as the Equinox Plus to differentiate it from the previous generation.
-It is only available as a plug-in hybrid vehicle, powered by a similar 1.5-liter turbocharged gasoline engine.
+The fourth-generation Equinox also debuted in March 2024 in China, where it is marketed as the Equinox Plus (探界者PLUS (tàn jiè zhě PLUS)) to differentiate it from the previous generation (探界者 (tàn jiè zhě, world explorer)) which it was sold alongside.
+It is only available as a plug-in hybrid vehicle, while the previous generation serves as the pure-ICE model.
+The infotainment system is powered by a Qualcomm Snapdragon 8155 SoC.
+The Equinox Plus was discontinued in August 2025 with Chevrolet's exit from the Chinese market.